vortexmakes/RKH/doc/readme.txt

 <HR>
 \section demo_dir RKH demo applications

-The \\demo directory contains the application examples that are included in the standard RKH distribution.
-The structure of the \\demo is the most complicated because of the large number of choices available, such as CPU architectures, compilers, operating systems, and compiler options.
+The \c \\demo directory contains the application examples that are included in the standard RKH distribution.
+The structure of the \c \\demo is the most complicated because of the large number of choices available, such as CPU architectures, compilers, operating systems, and compiler options.
 Each of those choices is represented as a separate level of nesting in a hierarchical directory tree,